Hello everyone, and welcome to another of my reviews. In this article, I’ll be reviewing the new Great White from Singaporean watch brand Aries Gold.

-The most striking aspect of this Great White model is undoubtedly the textured dial, which has features a rust/corroded patterning that I’ve frankly not seen on any other dive watch before.
-It’s an interesting concept, and one that’s themetically relevant since the watch is named after one of the mightiest creatures of the seas.
-The dial looks like it’s fresh off a sunken pirate ship – it’s cool to say the least.
+The most striking aspect of this Great White model is undoubtedly the textured dial, which features a rust/corroded patterning that I’ve frankly not seen on any other dive watch before.
+It’s an interesting concept, and one that’s thematically relevant since the watch is named after one of the mightiest creatures of the seas.
+The dial looks like it’s fresh off a sunken pirate ship – it’s cool, to say the least.
 Elsewhere, the watch borrows its hour markers, Mercedes hour hand and lollipop seconds hand from the iconic Rolex Submariner.
-It’s a tad derivative, but there’s enough things different about it (such as the lack of a cyclops date window) that doesn’t make it feel like an homage by any means.
+It’s a tad derivative, but there’s enough things different about it (such as the lack of a cyclops date window) that don’t make it feel like an homage by any means.

-The applied indices, coupled with the golden rehaut, results in a dial that appears to have depth in spades.
+The applied indices, coupled with the golden rehaut, result in a dial that appears to have depth in spades.
 I like how the golden indices and hands complement the golden rehaut and logo – it’s well executed.
 What I didn’t like was the date window, which would have looked better if it was framed in gold, or perhaps omitted altogether.

-Despite being affordable, the Great White features a 120 click, unidirectional ceramic bezel.
+Despite being affordable, the Great White features a 120-click, unidirectional ceramic bezel.
 Ceramic bezels are loved for their scratch resistance, and are often only seen on higher-end watches like the Rolex Daytona.
-The black bezel complements the stealthy look of the blacked out case and strap too.
+The black bezel complements the stealthy look of the blacked-out case and strap too.
 It’s robust and there’s little play, though I did find it hard to rotate at times.

 With a case diameter of 42mm, the Aries Gold Great White wears well on my 7-inch wrist.
 It’s a good size that should fit most wrist sizes.
 However, it is a tad thick at 15.4mm.
 That’s still par for the course when it comes to dive watches, but I found it a bit too thick to slide underneath a shirt cuff.

 Overall, I like the sporty, stealthy aesthetic of the Aries Gold Great White.
-The textured dial is eminently striking too, and differentiates it from the myraid of affordable dive watches on the market today.
+The textured dial is eminently striking too, and differentiates it from the myriad of affordable dive watches on the market today.